|Home||Products||Education||Your Physical Health||Learning Disorders||Neuro-Development||Bookstore|

 Assessment.
 A neurologist, Neuropsychologist, Occupational Therapist, Physical Rehabilitation Specialist and Psychologists can usually measure processing speed.
 Some use measures of reaction time.
 The Wechsler Scales of Intelligence offers a processing speed index.
 The Wechsler Achievement Scales and the Woodcock Johnson Achievement Tests also offer measures of writing speed, reading speed and math speed.
 Parents can observe and usually notice if their children process things slowly or not when compared to other children their age.

 Intervention.
 There are two types of intervention for individuals with processing speed problems.
 The first is accommodations and the second type is remediation.
 As explained earlier accommodations help the teacher to teach in a way that the student can learn.
 Accommodations also offers suggestions that the student can do in order to be able to learn.
 A good resource in processing speed that offers many different suggestions for accommodations is Processing Speed Classroom.
-This article also suggests accommodations for working memory.
+This article also suggests accommodations for children who struggle to focus.

 Remediation.
-While some neurodevelopment companies have activities that improve processing speed (e.g., Structure of Intellect (SOI), DORE), the company that excels in processing speed is Pace Tutoring or Rx Learning.
+While some neurodevelopment companies have activities that improve processing speed (e.g., Structure of Intellect (SOI), the company that excels in processing speed is Rx Learning.
 A key instrument in their therapy is a metronome.
 As the participant increases in skill, the rate of the beat of the metronome is also increased which will increase processing speed.

 To increase motor processing speed and fine motor skills, almost any video game will make improvements.
 Children love to play video games and their reaction times and speed generally improve as they plan them.
 There are also specific video games that improve processing speed for gross motor skills and attention skills.
 Our favorite is Dance Dance Revolution and Guitar Hero.
 Video games can also have many negative influences.
 Make sure the games your children play match the values you want your children to have.